giordano-lucas/dex-cyclic-arbitrage/index.md

 Let's go deep!
 In this section, the number of layers is increased and activation functions are changed to be non-linear(`elu`,`relu`,`selu`...).
 The neural network used here has 2 fully connected layers of 600 neurons each.
 They are symmetric to the bottleneck layer and uses `elu` activations.
+Multiple activation functions were tested on this architecture and `elu` was retained to be the best one (based on test MSE).
 This model is named `fully_connected_3L` and the obtained losses are :

+Surprisingly, the best loss obtained by this complex model does not beat the PCA model.
+It is the reason why training goes up to `500 epochs`.
+We wanted to see how the loss behaves and if it drops later on.
+But it did not happen.
+This model has the same number of layers as the `linear` one but it has mode neurons and the activations are more complex.
+Since the model is more complex we expect it to outperform the  `linear`  and `PCA` models on the training loss.
 Note that more variants of neural network architectures will be trained and tested later on using the `Talos` library.

 ### Convolutional autoencoder

 To better capture the structure of cycles, we propose an alternative to the fully dense model of the previous section: a convolutional `autoencoder`.
 The motivation to introduce this complex architecture is that when a cyclic arbitrage is implemented, the first transaction could affect some price/gas of the second token and similarly for other transactions.
 The convolution operations could extract these neighbouring relationships between tokens to build a better latent representation of cycles.
+We hope that a convolutional layer will allow us to leverage this structural bias.
+First, we tried to train a "simple" CNN but it did not perform well.
+CNN are a simpler model than fully connected networks, having a limited number of parameters that are shared might cause some bias in the prediction.
+So we decided to add complexity to this model :
 In addition to the convolutional layers of the network, we added 2 dense layers of 300 neurons symmetrically connected to the bottleneck.
-We hope that a convolutional layer will allow us to leverage this structural bias.

 Formally, we used the following architecture :